giantswarm/handbook/content/docs/support-and-ops/support/support-FAQ.md

 ## What's expected of the on-support engineer?

-Out of a Solutions Engineer on support, it is expected that:
+A Solutions Engineer on support shall:

 - the person qualifies the request by following the [Support Template](#support-template-qualifying-a-request)
 - the person tries to perform some basic debugging according to opsrecipes/FAQ entries (look at pods logs, check if nodes are Ready, ...)